jiewwwang/Single-cell-retinal-regeneration/README.md

 ## Integrated Regulatory Network Analysis (IReNA)
-The package of IReNA will be released soon (around the mid of June).
+The R package of IReNA will be released soon (around the mid of June).